CHARACTER DESCRIPTIONS of

 Captain; or Capitano.

 Unusually, the character of the Captain can fall into both the zanni and the vecchi categories, and can even fill the part of the inamorato on occasion.
 He is opportunistic and greedy, and in many scenari he is revealed to have never been a captain at all; and if he does have legitimate claim to the title he only earned it through deception and bravado.
 The other characters may or may not be fooled by his claims, depending on the needs of the story.
 He usually wears a fancy version of a period military uniform, and may or may not have a mask.
 If he is masked, it is usually flesh-colored with a long nose and mustache that turns up at the corners.
-He also is frequently portrayed as wearing glasses.
+He also is frequently portrayed as wearing glasses -- in past times these would have been a fashion accessory, akin to sunglasses today.
 He is usually played as being an extreme coward behind his bravado, though once in a while the character is known to demonstrate true courage; nevertheless, even when he does, it is so ineptly applied that his action is still a miserable failure.
 A modern example of a character in the style of the Captain is the title role of the show Invader Zim, an arrogant and exceedingly self-centered alien who earned a high military ranking simply because his superiors wanted to put him “in charge” of the most distant planet they could think of, so they'd never have to see him again.

 SECONDARY COMIC TRAIT: Cowardice or ineptitude, in contrast to his primary trait.

 Not a well-documented character, he turns up in the early 17th century Feather-Book of Dionisio Minaggio.
-The illustration shows the character to bear a strong resemblance to Scaramouch, and so is likely a variant on either him or on the Captain, and this is further supported in that the illustration appears to portray him threatening to pull his sword on another zanni.
+The illustration shows the character to bear a strong resemblance to Scaramouch, and so is likely a variant on either him or on the Captain, and this is further supported in that the illustration appears to portray him threatening to pull his sword on another zanni; but Allardyce Nicoll in his book The World of Harlequin speculates he might be a variant on the character Coviello.
 The name Cietrulo is clearly meant to be a play on the Italian word citrulo, which means idiot, and gives some more insight as to the character's personality.
 He is apparently an unmasked character, but with such a name is definitely a zanni or a vecchio, rather than an inamorato.

-PRIMARY COMIC TRAIT: Probably a short temper; see also Captain and Scaramouch.
+PRIMARY COMIC TRAIT: Probably a short temper; see also Captain, Scaramouch, and Coviello.

 PRIMARY COMIC TRAIT: The antics of love/lust.
-She can also be a straight man, meaning she has no primary comic trait and instead serves mainly to set up jokes for other characters.
+She can also be a straight man, meaning she has no primary comic trait and instead serves mainly to aid jokes from other characters.

 SECONDARY COMIC TRAIT: Sauciness; also, strange creativity.